pulviscriptor/agario-client/README.md

 - Paste `JSON.parse(localStorage.loginCache3).authToken`
 - Press `Enter` key on keyboard

 If there is no key, then its location may be changed again.
 Create an [issue](https://github.com/pulviscriptor/agario-client/issues) or [email me](mailto:pulviscriptor@gmail.com).

+## SOCKS/Proxy support ##
+You can change default agent for `AgarioClient` and `AgarioClient.servers` to use for connections.
+You can use libs to do it.
+For testing and example i used [socks](https://www.npmjs.com/package/socks) lib.
+Execute `node ./node_modules/agario-client/examples/socks.js` to test it and read `examples/socks.js` file to see how to use SOCKS.
+For proxy you will need to use some other lib.

 ## Adding properties/events ##
 You can add your own properties/events to clients/balls.